jhusak/side-sideII-avfplay/README.md

 ## Varia and technical information

-The player originally written by Phaeron (Avery Lee), link: https://atariage.com/forums/topic/211689-60-fps-video-using-side-2/page/4/?tab=comments#comment-2796714 playing samples on POKEY chip with fairly new method PWM (Pulse Width Modulation) has been tweaked by me to play sound samples exactly in the same cycle of frame.
-PWM method gives about 106 allowable levels of sound, which is almost 7 bit (128 levels).
+The player originally written by Phaeron (Avery Lee), link: https://atariage.com/forums/topic/211689-60-fps-video-using-side-2/page/4/?tab=comments#comment-2796714 playing samples on POKEY chip with fairly new method PWM (Pulse Width Modulation) has been tweaked by me to play sound samples exactly in the same cycle of horizontal line, ie every 114 cycles.
+PWM method gives about 106 allowable levels of sound, which is almost 7 bit (almost 128 levels).
 However, the timing is crucial, because shifting one sample one cycle forward gives two levels distortion (so it is only merely 6 bits signal-noise distance) - theoretically this should be not noticable in PWM, but in fact it is.

 The cycling was made on AVGCart version of player, then cycling was transferred to this code.